vivekschaurasia/vivekschaurasia/README.md

 - 👀 I’m interested in AI
 - 🌱 I’m currently learning Natural Language processing
 - 💞️ I’m looking to collaborate on ML or AI
-- 📫 How to reach me @vivek_chaurasia_ on instagram
+- 📫 How to reach me @vivekschaurasia@gmail.com

 <!---
 vivekschaurasia/vivekschaurasia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.